 In addition to the required studio sequence and masterclasses, students are introduced to urban design history, theory, concepts, and principles.
 In their studies, students develop the necessary analytical, research, and representational techniques to support their ability to interpret, represent, and design the contemporary urban landscape.
 These courses explore basic concepts in the history and theory of urbanism; environmental and infrastructure systems; landscape ecology; urban development and public policy; economic and real estate development; and sustainable urban design.

-During these three semesters, students in the program are also introduced to design and planning research techniques through three required courses that support their abilities to interpret and represent contemporary urbanization.
-These courses introduce students to basic concepts in the history of urbanism, environmental and infrastructure systems, landscape ecology, urban development, and sustainability within the urban environment.
-Finally, students have the opportunity to establish areas of concentration with two urban electives and one free elective in related areas within the Graduate School of Architecture & Urban Design and the University at large, including, among others, the schools of Law, Business, Engineering, and Social Work.
-With faculty approval, students can craft an individualized experience according to their interests and needs through the combination of electives.
+Students have the opportunity to establish areas of concentration through three urban design electives in related areas within the Graduate School of Architecture & Urban Design including the Schools of Law, Business, Engineering, and Social Work, as well as the Institute for Public Health.
+With faculty approval, students can craft an individualized experiece according to their interests and needs through the combination of electives.